 |

 charity, and self-encounter.

 of your emotional stability.
-Prayer has its foundation in formal prayers, but it
+Prayer has its foundation in the formal prayers of the

 Note that prayer is not about bribing some cosmic magician to

-get rid of your problems, its about doing the hard work of facing your problems
+get rid of your problems, it’s about doing the hard work of bringing your emotional pain

+|